Skip to main content

 What Is Service Virtualization?

-Service virtualization is a technique used to emulate the behavior of dependent components in a software system, such as APIs, databases, third-party services, or legacy systems.
-Instead of relying on the actual components, which may be unavailable, incomplete, or costly to access, you create virtual replicas that mimic their behavior.
+Service virtualization is a technique used to emulate the behavior of dependent components in a software stack.
+These components can be internal APIs, databases, messaging, third-party services, or legacy systems.
+Instead of relying on the actual components you create virtual replicas that mimic their behavior as close as possible.
 These virtual services allow development and testing teams to work independently of real-world constraints.

 Key Goals

 Service virtualization creates virtual replicas of components in your system that are unavailable or difficult to access.
 These could include APIs, databases, or external services.
-These virtual services mimic the behavior of the real components, allowing you to test your application without waiting for everything else to be ready.
+These virtual services mimic the behavior of the real software components, so you test the application without waiting for everything else to be ready.

 But this isn’t just about convenience.
 The primary goal of implementing service virtualization in an engineering organization is to:

-For instance, if your application depends on a payment gateway, but the sandbox environment is unreliable, service virtualization can simulate the gateway’s behavior, enabling your team to continue working without interruptions.
+For instance, if your application depends on a payment gateway, but the sandbox environment is unreliable for the external payment gateway service OR need to simulate specific test-case, service virtualization can simulate the gateway’s behavior.

 How Service Virtualization Works